greird/pleasesql/README.md

 ###Introduction###

-SuperSql is a simple PHP5 class which makes database handling easy.
+SuperSql is a simple PHP5 class which makes interacting with a database easy.

 Features:
 - Connect to the database (on construction)